Bowie Race Track

+Bowie Race Track was an American horse racing track located just outside the city limits of Bowie, Maryland.
+It operated from 1914 through 1985.
+The facility is now a training center for Thoroughbred racehorses.

+History

-The Bowie Race Track was a horse racing track located just outside the city limits of Bowie, Maryland.
-The one mile oval racetrack, known as Prince George's Park, was opened October 1, 1914 under the auspices of the Southern Maryland Agricultural Society—in actuality the track's owners were famous Baltimore confidence men Gad Brian and Jim O'Hara.
+The one-mile oval racetrack, known as Prince George's Park, was opened October 1, 1914, under the auspices of the Southern Maryland Agricultural Society—in actuality, the track's owners were famous Baltimore confidence men Gad Brian and Jim O'Hara.
 A major attraction in the area, easy access for racetrack patrons was available from the WB&A Railroad which ran trains every five minutes from the Liberty Street Station in Baltimore for which they charged 65¢ for a round-trip ticket.
 Admission to the grounds and grandstand was $1.00.

 The track was a natural addition to the area, home to the Belair Stud Farm, founded by Samuel Ogle and credited as the "Cradle of American thoroughbred racing."

+In 1939, Bowie Race Track began hosting the annual Bowie Handicap, which had previously been run at Pimlico Race Course from 1909 through 1938.

+The Bowie-hosted edition was run at one mile and seventy yards, while the Pimlico edition had been run at distances from 1 1/4 miles to two miles.